 Roulette is a game of choices.
 You can bet on a colour, a number, a column, a section, high-low or odds and evens.
 This variety, in part, explains the game’s popularity, because it makes roulette enjoyable for risk-takers and cautious players alike.

-But while you can hunt a big return or play it safe with close to even odds, is there one approach you should take?
+But while you can hunt a big return or play it safe with close to even odds, is there one approach you should take when it comes to roulette bets?
 Is one objectively superior to the other?

 We’ve broken down the different approaches to find which betting style offers the best mathematical odds over the long-term.